Agent Agreement – Terms and Conditions

 Exceptionally, the PPSC may, at its sole discretion, compensate Agent Firms for the time spent attending mandatory training.

-Part Five: The Working Relationship
+Part 5 – The Working Relationship

 5.1 Point of Contact with the PPSC